Corpus Christi College, Cambridge: New Court

-The Chapel
+Chapel

 The current Chapel is the third the college has had and was completed in 1827 along with the rest of New Court.
 It was also designed by William Wilkins, but includes some medieval glass and features, including the fellows' stalls, several memorials and the floor of the older Elizabethan Chapel, which was demolished in the construction of New Court.
 The first four stained glass windows date to around 1500 and are believed to come from the Abbey of Mariawald in Germany which had been dissolved by Napoleon.
 Some of the pews and the pulpit of the Elizabethan chapel can now be found in St Andrew's Church, Thurning, Norfolk.
 Hanging on the south wall is a depiction of the Madonna and Child by 17th-century artist Elisabetta Sirani.
 The Chapel also features an icon, something unusual for an Oxbridge college.
 The depiction of the Christ Pantocrator was painted for the college by a Greek Orthodox monk and is used as a focus for meditation.

 The Chapel was extended in the late 19th century to make room for increasing student numbers, and the chancel dates from this time.
 The ceiling, which had been a stone fan-ribbed vault like the ceiling of the college gatehouse, was replaced by the painted wooden ceiling still in place today.

 Services are held daily and there are sung services three times a week: Evensong on a Wednesday evening, and on Sunday Holy Communion in the morning and Evensong in the evening.
-The Chapel choir is made up of students from both Corpus and other colleges in the University.
+The Chapel choir is made up of students from both Corpus and other colleges in the university.
 They have released several CDs and tour regularly, previously visiting New York City and Italy.

-The current organ was built by Noel Mander MBE in 1968 and the casework was designed by Stephen Dykes Bower.
+The current organ was built by Noel Mander in 1968 and the casework was designed by Stephen Dykes Bower.
 The previous organ was donated to Methodist College Belfast on their centenary in 1968.